nriley/brightness/README.md

 This tool enables programmatic control of OS X screen brightness.
 You can set and retrieve hardware brightness settings with this utility.

+Please note that if you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with `brightness`.
+See [#11](https://github.com/nriley/brightness/issues/11) for more information and some potential other options.

 Install with Homebrew
 --------------------